mustard-mh/elasticsearch/README.md

 # Gradle in Gitpod: Best Practices

+This README documents best practices around using Gradle in Gitpod.
+For the orignal Elasticseatch readme, see [README-es](README-es.asciidoc).

 ## Ensure files worth persisting are stored in `/workspace`

 Context: Gitpod backs up all files from `/workspace` when a workspace stops or when a prebuild finishes.
 Files outside this directly are not persisted.
 This affects Gradle, because, by default, Gradle persists files (e.g. downloaded dependencies) outside `/workspace`.